alcoralcor/lidarz/README.md

 - at least one OKDO LIDAR LD06 (small, inexpensive LIDAR)
 - one USB / Serial dongle per LIDAR
 - Python 3.12 (likely to run with earlier versions)

+## To do :
+- fix html/js code to manage the right number of lidars more easily (jinja template?)

 ## Planned evolutions :
 - run a live server with restart of the data channel to be renegotiated.
 - sort python debug and change default name